MicrosoftDocs/entra-docs/docs/permissions-management/permissions-management-for-defender-for-cloud.md

 ## Next steps

-- For instructions on how to enable Permissions Management in your Defender for Cloud environment, see Enable Permissions Management with Defender for Cloud.
+- For instructions on how to enable Permissions Management in your Defender for Cloud environment, see [Enable Permissions Management in Microsoft Defender for Cloud](https://go.microsoft.com/fwlink/?linkid=2252561).